physzqi/physzqi.github.io/_pages/about.md

 **Contact**: zq73 [at] cornell [dot] edu.

+12/2025: In a [recent paper](https://arxiv.org/abs/2512.04155), we study a dissipative variant of the Yao-Lee spin orbital model.
+We discuss the model's exact solvability, exponentially large steady-state manifold, and PT symmetry breaking.

 10/2025: I attended the KITP Conference _Frontiers of Programmable Quantum Dynamics: Advances and Applications_ and presented a [poster](https://physzqi.github.io/KITP_Poster.pdf) on how Fourier Neural Operators serve as a computational surrogate for quantum dynamics.

 09/2025: Our [recent work](https://arxiv.org/abs/2509.07084) proposes using Fourier Neural Operators as an effective, accurate, and scalable surrogate model for Floquet quantum dynamics, with potential applications to processing measurements from NISQ devices -- check it out!